-At Asena Advisors, we establish business entities for clients using a holistic approach.
+At Asena Advisors, we establish business entities for clients using a holistic approach using our best business entity set up services.
 As such, we custom build structures around your goals whether that be building long term cash flow from passive investments or an active business interest or structuring a business to facilitate a capital raising, a future listing on a U.S. stock exchange or a sale.
 In doing so, we provide in-depth analyses on which U.S. entity best suits your needs, from both a tax perspective and a legal one.

 The main U.S. entity types are partnerships, limited liability companies, and corporations.
 Entity’s themselves can be customized, but each type has some defining characteristics, as explained below.